 Those Burton helped were so loyal to him that, once, when he was locked in a tight reelection battle, Bradford recalls hearing an old woman say she’d “shoot the shit out of” anyone who tried to steal her Leland yard sign.

-In 2004, Burton leveraged his success to get a then-23-year-old Gabe elected to a Michigan House seat in a district to which he had little connection.
+In 2004, Burton leveraged his popularity to get a then-23-year-old Gabe elected to a Michigan House seat in a district to which he had little connection.